 ---|---|

-Solid Ragdolls | With this pattern, the cat will have colored markings on its points – the paws, ears, tail and face.
+Solid Ragdolls | With this pattern, the cat will have colored markings on its points – the paws, ears, tail, and face.
 Nose leather and paw prints are also pigmented, matching the points. |

 Lynx | Lynx is a variation of other patterns.
 It includes lynx markings – stripes or ‘pencil lines’ – within the colored points. |

-Torbie | The Torbie pattern is a combination of the tortie calico colors, with the tabby striping of the lynx pattern. |
+Torbie | The Torbie pattern combines the tortie calico colors with the tabby striping of the lynx pattern. |

-Tortie Ragdolls | Short for tortoise shell, which the pattern is said to resemble – these cats are calico-colored, which is a mix of three colors with patches of various size. |
+Tortie Ragdolls | Short for tortoiseshell, which the pattern is said to resemble – these cats are calico-colored, a mix of three colors with patches of various sizes. |

 Traditional Ragdoll Patterns